-On November 14, 2016, the Board approved the Next 10 Plan, providing guidance to staff on the delivery of M2 projects and programs between fiscal year (FY) 2016-17 and FY 2025-26.
+On November 14, 2016, the Board approved the Next 10 Plan, providing guidance to staff on the delivery of M2 projects and programs.
 Annually, staff reviews the Board-adopted commitments in the Next 10 Plan to ensure it remains deliverable with updated revenues and project costs.
-On December 14, 2020, with four years of the Next 10 Plan complete, OCTA shifted the Next 10 Plan timeframe to span FY 2020-21 through FY 2029-30 for more strategic, forward-thinking planning.